Alice Guy-Blaché: Later works at The Solax Company

 With production facilities for their new company in Flushing, New York, her husband served as production manager and cinematographer.
-Alice Guy-Blaché worked as the artistic director and directed many of its releases.
-Within two years, they had become so successful that they invested more than $100,000 into new and technologically advanced production facilities in Fort Lee, New Jersey.
+Guy-Blaché worked as the artistic director and directed many of its releases.
+Within two years, they had become so successful that they invested more than $100,000 into new and technologically advanced production facilities in Fort Lee, New Jersey, in 1912.
 Many early film studios were based in Fort Lee at the beginning of the 20th century.
 This made her the first woman to own her own studio and studio plant.
-It was mentioned in publications of the era that Guy-Blaché placed a large sign in her studio that read: 'Be Natural'.
+It was mentioned in publications of the era that Guy-Blaché placed a large sign in her studio that read: "Be Natural".

+In 1912, she made the film A Fool and His Money, probably the first to have an all-African-American cast.
+The film is now preserved at the National Center for Film and Video Preservation at the American Film Institute for its historical and aesthetic significance.

 In 1913, Guy-Blaché directed The Thief, the first script sold by future Wonder Woman creator William Moulton Marston.

-Guy-Blaché and her husband divorced several years later, and with the rise of the more hospitable and cost-effective climate in Hollywood, their film partnership also ended.
+Guy-Blaché and her husband divorced in 1922, and with the rise of the more hospitable and cost-effective climate in Hollywood, their film partnership also ended.